-Tornado’s Raman analyzers can be used to resolve overlapping chromatographic elution profiles of individual proteins.
-This quantitative analysis was successfully applied to monitor the purification of BSA and Cytochrome C, and Beta lactoglobulin and Cytochrome C. The greatly increased spectral performance made possible with HTVS™ results in faster and more accurate measurement times for the quantification and characterization of proteins of interest in real time, providing the user with actionable information to facilitate improved process control and provide optimal purification efficiency.
-In this case study, learn how Tornado’s Raman Analyzer is a powerful tool for monitoring downstream protein purification process quality.
+Tornado’s Raman spectrometers can be used to resolve overlapping chromatographic elution profiles of individual proteins.
+This quantitative analysis was successfully applied in proxy studies to show the selective detection and quantification in the separation of BSA and Cytochrome C, and in another case, the selective detection and quantification in the separation of Beta lactoglobulin and Cytochrome C. The greatly increased spectral performance made possible with HTVS™ results in faster and more accurate measurement times for the quantification and characterization of proteins of interest in real time, providing the user with actionable information to facilitate improved process control and provide optimal purification efficiency.
+In this case study, learn how Tornado’s Raman spectrometer is a powerful tool for monitoring downstream protein purification process quality.

 Downstream Protein Purification Optimization